-GOAL: TO MANAGE THE GROWTH AND DEVELOPMENT OF THE CITY OF PALMETTO SO AS TO ACHIEVE PROMOTE THE ACHIEVEMENT OF A COMMUNITY IN WHICH RESIDENTS AND VISITORS LIVE IN A HEALTHY, HEALTHFUL AND SUSTAINABLE, AND SAFE ENVIRONMENT; ONE THAT CONSERVES THE HISTORICAL AND NATURAL QUALITIES OF THE CITY, WHILE PROVIDING OPPORTUNITIES FOR ECONOMIC AND SOCIAL ADVANCEMENT.
+GOAL: MANAGE THE GROWTH AND DEVELOPMENT OF THE CITY OF PALMETTO SO AS TO ACHIEVE A COMMUNITY IN WHICH RESIDENTS AND VISITORS LIVE IN A HEALTHY, SUSTAINABLE, AND SAFE ENVIRONMENT; ONE THAT CONSERVES THE HISTORICAL AND NATURAL QUALITIES OF THE CITY, WHILE PROVIDING OPPORTUNITIES FOR ECONOMIC AND SOCIAL ADVANCEMENT.

-Topography, Soil Conditions, and the Availability of Facilities and Services [93-5.006(3)(b)1.]
+Topography, Soil Conditions, and the Availability of Facilities and Services

-Objective 1.1: To Give due consideration to topography, soil conditions, and the availability of facilities and services in the location and density of future land uses.
+Objective 1.1: Give due consideration to topography, soil conditions, and the availability of facilities and services in the location and density of future land uses.